Adjusting to College

 - Exhibits odd, peculiar, or bizarre behavior

-- Loses interest in her or his personal appearance
+- Loses interest in personal appearance or hygiene.

 - Appears depressed, withdrawn, and/or has little motivation for academic/social/occupational pursuits